 Only nodes with a running CDP process can be part of the link discovery.
 The data is similar to running a show cdp neighbor command on the IOS CLI of the device.
 Linux and Windows servers don't have a CDP process running by default and will not be part of the link discovery.

-The following OIDs are supported to discover and build the CDP network topology.
+The following OIDs are supported to discover and build the CDP network topology and are collected by the CDP Discovery Collector.

 Table 111.
 Supported OIDS from the IF-MIB